All Episodes

 I could tell you a lot of people in Washington are not happy about it at all and want some answers.

-Do we have a special counsel as people say investigating the special counsel?
+Do we have a special counsel, as people say, investigating the special counsel?

-Is it gonna go that far?
+Is it going to go that far?

-When we come back, I'll ask her, does she believe this phony Hillary Clinton bought and paid for dossier literally, you know, went to GPS fusion GPS, was it used as the Pfizer surveillance, you know, the predicate to get that Pfizer surveillance warrant?
+When we come back, I'll ask her: does she believe this phony Hillary Clinton bought and paid for dossier literally went to Fusion GPS?

 All right, as we continue, investigative reporter Sarah Carter is with us.